 Introduction

-We have produced this statement in line with our responsibilities under the Modern Slavery Act 2015.
-It outlines what steps we take to make sure what we do is free from modern slavery and human trafficking.
+This statement reflects our commitment to the updated UK Government guidance on modern slavery reporting (March 2025) under the Modern Slavery Act 2015.
+It sets out the steps we take to ensure our activities are free from modern slavery and human trafficking.

 Modern Slavery

-Modern slavery includes exploitative practices like slavery, forced or compulsory labour, debt bondage and human trafficking.
-In these situations, a person is exploited and cannot refuse or leave.
-Often, the person faces threats, violence, coercion, deception, or abuse of power.
+Modern slavery includes exploitative practices such as slavery, forced or compulsory labour, debt bondage, and human trafficking.
+Victims are often unable to refuse or leave due to threats, violence, coercion, deception, or abuse of power.
+These individuals are frequently among the most vulnerable in our communities.

 About us and how we work

-Key is a charity and social care provider.
-We only work in Scotland; supporting people to live the life they want across 16 local council areas.
-We are also a housing provider, offering good quality housing and a range of personalised housing solutions.
+Key is a charity and social care provider operating solely in Scotland, supporting people across 17 local council areas.
+We are also a housing provider, offering good quality housing and personalised housing solutions.

-We act ethically and with integrity in all our business relationships and in our relationships with our employees.
+We act ethically and with integrity in all our business relationships and with our employees.
 We have a zero-tolerance approach to modern slavery and human trafficking.

-The services we use which are at most risk of modern slavery are agency staff providers and property maintenance contractors.
+The services we use that are most at risk of modern slavery are agency staff providers and property maintenance contractors.

 Steps Taken

-- compensate staff fairly, with salaries paid directly into individual bank accounts.
+- Fair compensation, with salaries paid directly into individual bank accounts.

-Our procurement strategy and processes are designed to ensure we comply with legal and regulatory requirements and follow best procurement practice.
-Any supplier we use must:
+Our procurement strategy ensures compliance with legal and regulatory requirements and best practice.
+All suppliers must:

-Any supplier we use must specifically comply with the Modern Slavery Act.
-If they do not, we have the right to end the contract.
+- Specifically comply with the Modern Slavery Act.
+If they do not, we have the right to end their contract

 Raising Concerns

-We have systems in place to support staff to whistle blow, or raise any concerns, and to deal with these promptly and effectively.
-It is important that our employees feel confident they can report any concerns without any risks, or repercussions.
+We have systems in place to support staff in whistleblowing or raising concerns, which are dealt with promptly and effectively.
+Employees can report concerns anonymously and without fear of repercussions.

 Policies

-A range of policies help us to lessen the risk of modern slavery within our activities.
-These include:
+A range of policies help us mitigate the risk of modern slavery, including:

-- the Registered Social Landlord's Model Code of Conduct.
+- Registered Social Landlord's Model Code of Conduct

 Ongoing Commitment

-We recognise the need to always be aware of the risk of modern slavery and human trafficking.
-We continually monitor our processes and will improve these as needed.
+We recognise the need to remain vigilant about modern slavery and human trafficking.
+We continually monitor and improve our processes.

 Approval

-This statement relates to the financial year ending on 31 March 2024.
-It was approved by Key’s Board on 21 August 2024 and is signed on their behalf.
+This statement relates to the financial year ending on 31 March 2025.
+It was approved by Key’s Board (Workforce Review Group) on 5th November 2025 and is signed on their behalf.

 Andrea Wood